oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

-# Upgrade CDB and Roll Back Using Flashback Database
+# Upgrade Non-CDB Using Refreshable Clone PDB

 ## Introduction

-In this lab, you will upgrade an entire CDB including PDBs from Oracle Database 19c to 23ai.
-Then, you will practice a rollback and the restoration option in AutoUpgrade.
-This uses Flashback Database to get to our starting point.
+In this lab, you will upgrade a non-CDB to Oracle Database 23ai and convert it into a pluggable database.
+You will use refreshable clone PDB.
+This feature creates a copy of the database and keeps it up-to-date with redo.
+This minimizes the downtime needed and still keeps the source database untouched for rollback.

+Refreshable clone PDB works also for databases that are already a PDB.
+This is called an unplug-plug upgrade.

 Estimated Time: 35 minutes